 For years I separated glass bottles, plastic and paper.
 I also composted and never burned my trash.
-So you can imagine how difficult it was for me to change such a lifestyle in Togo—where the concept of reusable bags has yet to reach the masses.
+So you can imagine how difficult it was for me to change such a lifestyle in Togo—a country where the concept of reusable bags has yet to reach the masses.

-Even though respecting and protecting the environment is still on the bottom of the must-do spectrum, Togolese are learning.
+Even though respecting and protecting the environment is at the bottom of the must-do checklist, Togolese are learning.
 And PCVs educate them.

-Since purified water is scarce, in addition to bleaching and filtering, people buy small bags filled with water (500ml) for 25CFA (like $0.05).
-Volunteers call them “pure water sachets.”
-They are incredibly cheap.
-Nevertheless when someone drinks a small bag of water, a question arises: What does he do with the bag?
+Since purified water is scarce, in addition to bleaching and filtering, people buy small bags filled with water (500ml) for 25CFA (approximately $0.05).
+Volunteers and locals call them "pure water sachets" and they are a bargain.
+Nevertheless when someone drinks a small bag of water, a question surfaces: What does one do with the leftover bag?
 The answer: Bags are often tossed on the ground with everything else, adding to pollution.